Courses

 Dimensional Analysis

-• The physical quantities which is having similar dimensions only can be added and subtracted.
+• The physical quantities that have similar dimensions only can be added and subtracted.
 This can be named as the principle of homogeneity of dimensions.

 • Dimensions are multipliable and can be cancelled as normal algebraic methods.